Inequalities and asymptotics for hook numbers in restricted partitions

 It is now clear that to prove Theorem \ref{Main Theorem}, it will suffice to prove Theorems \ref{Alpha Asymptotic Theorem}, \ref{Beta Asymptotic Theorem}, and \ref{Inequality Theorem}.
 Therefore, the rest of the paper is dedicated to proving these central results.
 In Section \ref{Generating Functions}, we construct the generating functions for the sequences $a_h(n)$ and $b_h(n)$.
+We recall some known techniques in Section \ref{Preliminaries} which we will use to prove our theorems.
 In Section \ref{Asymptotics}, we prove Theorems \ref{Alpha Asymptotic Theorem} and \ref{Beta Asymptotic Theorem} using the circle method.
 In Section \ref{Constants} we then closely study the constants $\alpha_h$ and $\beta_h$ in order to prove Theorem \ref{Inequality Theorem}.
 We close with further conjectures and interesting probabilistic corollaries of our results in Section \ref{Discussion}; for example, we will show that for $n \gg 0$, most rows in partitions into distinct parts contain a hook of any given length $h \geq 1$.